Primitive wonderful varieties: Introduction

 A relevant byproduct of this proof of the Luna conjecture is an explicit description, albeit laborious, of a generic stabilizer of a wonderful variety using only its spherical system.

-Indeed, if a wonderful $G$-variety $X$ is non-primitive, or admits a so-called quotient of higher defect, then our reduction techniques provide a generic stabilizer $H\subset G$ of $X$.
-The description of $H$ is concise, and relates $H$ to the generic stabilizers of those varieties that can be considered the ``primitive components'' of $X$.
-If $X$ is primitive without quotients of higher defect then we are also able to describe the subgroup $H$, referring ultimately to explicit lists.
+Indeed, if a wonderful $G$-variety $X$ is not primitive, or admits a so-called {\em quotient of higher defect} (see Definition~\ref{def:combqhd}), or has a {\em tail} (see Definition~\ref{def:tails}) then the results in \cite{BP11} provide a description of a generic stabilizer $H\subset G$ of $X$.
+The description of $H$ is concise, and relates $H$ to generic stabilizers of those varieties that can be considered the ``primitive components'' of $X$.
+If $X$ is primitive without quotients of higher defect and without tails then we describe the subgroup $H$ in this paper, referring ultimately to explicit lists.